collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 ## 3. Ketamine Guardrails (If Used as Adjunct)

-Ketamine in this protocol is **optional** and should be treated as a **sub-anesthetic adjunct** (not a default primary induction agent).
+Ketamine is **optional** and should be treated as a **sub-anesthetic adjunct** (not a default primary induction agent).

-**Use caution, reduce dose, or omit** ketamine when any of the following are present (non-exhaustive):
+Use caution, reduce dose, or omit when:
-- **Hemodynamic instability** or escalating vasopressor requirement; suspected catecholamine-depleted physiology
+- Hemodynamic instability or escalating vasopressor requirement; suspected catecholamine-depleted physiology.
-- **Frailty / advanced age** with limited physiologic reserve (higher ASA class)
+- Frailty / advanced age with limited physiologic reserve.
-- Clinically significant **tachyarrhythmia risk** or contexts where sympathetic stimulation is undesirable
+- Significant tachyarrhythmia risk or contexts where sympathetic stimulation is undesirable.
-- Severe psychiatric disease with active psychosis (context-dependent)
+- Active psychosis or unstable severe psychiatric disease (context-dependent).

-**BIS/EEG caveat:** Ketamine can **increase BIS** and alter EEG-derived indices without reflecting inadequate hypnosis.
-Avoid titrating hypnotics to BIS alone after ketamine; correlate with clinical signs and raw EEG when available.
+**BIS/EEG caveat:** ketamine can increase BIS and alter EEG-derived indices without reflecting inadequate hypnosis.
+Avoid titrating hypnotics to BIS alone after ketamine; correlate clinically and with raw EEG when available.

 ---